 Fifth Problem: CIBIL Report Shows Overdue even for Paid Off Accounts

-Your CIBIL report may show an overdue amount which has already been cleared or show defaults in payment history even when you have been regular with all your past repayments.
+Your CIBIL report may show an overdue amount that has already been cleared or show defaults in payment history even when you have been regular with all your past repayments.

 Lenders submit data to CIBIL every 30 – 45 days and in case you happen to avail your CIBIL report within 45 days of pay off or closure of your accounts, it may not be updated in CIBIL records.
 In case it has been more than 2 months since the lender has submitted the data associated with that account, you can contact the credit institution and ask them to rectify the data in their records and also request them to submit the correct data to CIBIL so that it can be updated on the report.
 This is important because CIBIL bears no responsibility when it comes to verifying the credit data reported by lenders.
 In case of errors or inconsistencies, you can raise a dispute using CIBIL’s Dispute Resolution mechanism and then your claim will be verified and if applicable, updated on the report.

 Q1.
-Why is rectification of problems/ errors important?
+Why is the rectification of problems/ errors important?

 Q2.
 How can I decide whether an error should be reported to the concerned credit institution or to CIBIL?